 In New York and San Francisco Siegel+Gale welcomed colleagues, clients, and friends to a special edition of our Future of Branding series to celebrate Pride.
 I had the privilege of convening the conversations in both cities.
-To enrich our discussion, we handpicked panelists from the LGBTQ community as well as allies for their range of perspectives and leadership.
+To enrich our discussion about pride and belonging, we handpicked panelists from the LGBTQ community as well as allies for their range of perspectives and leadership.

 Chris Villarreal, VP, IMC, Marcus by Goldman Sachs